Quality and care safety policy

 Your identification is the first essential and fundamental step before any care procedure.
 This is why:

-- formal proof of identity will be requested upon creation of your file,
+- a formal identity document is requested upon creation of your file,

-- your surname, first name and date of birth will often be asked for, at each phase in your care path.
+- your surname, first name and birth date will frequently be requested at each step in your care path.

 Please feel free to confirm your identity at each new step in your care path.